Weorder/slate/source/includes/_introduction.md

 # Introduction

-Welcome to the Snappit-POS API!
-You can use this guide to implement Snappit-POS integration.
+Welcome to the WeOrder-POS API!
+You can use this guide to implement WeOrder-POS integration.